ParisJohnson2/JPsTruckRentals/README.md

 Tools used in creation of this website,

-Bootstrap Version 4.6.2
+Bootstrap Version 4.6.2,
-Font Awesome
+Font Awesome,
 Jquery Version 3.5.1